USS Clemson (DD-186): Construction and commissioning

 Clemson was launched 5 September 1918 by Newport News Shipbuilding & Dry Dock Company, Newport News, Virginia; sponsored by Miss M. C. Daniels.
 The ship was commissioned on 29 December 1919.

 Service history

 1919–1922

-Clemson cruised in United States East Coast and Cuban waters until placed in reserve with 50% complement at Norfolk Navy Yard o 13 June 1920.
+Clemson cruised in United States East Coast and Cuban waters until placed in reserve with 50% complement at Norfolk Navy Yard on 13 June 1920.
 She lay there and later at the Charleston Navy Yard and Boston Navy Yard until she steamed to the Philadelphia Navy Yard, where she was decommissioned 30 June 1922.

 World War II

 In the Atlantic

 Reclassified AVP-17, 15 November 1939, and converted into a small aircraft tender, Clemson was recommissioned 12 July 1940.
 On 6 August, she was again reclassified, becoming AVD-4, and on 18 August reported to Commander, Aircraft, Scouting Force, Atlantic Fleet at Norfolk, Virginia.
 From 29 August 1940 to 28 November 1941 she tended patrol planes in the Caribbean and at the Galapagos Islands.
 Clemson then sailed south arriving at Recife, Brazil, 6 December.
 She remained on the coast of Brazil until 22 January 1942 when she returned to the Galapagos Islands.
 For the next year the tender shuttled between there and the Caribbean as her services was required.
 She returned to Norfolk, 2 March 1943 and then moved to Charleston, for reconversion to a destroyer (although not reclassified DD-186 until 1 December 1943).

 Clemson (APD-31) in Charleston Navy Yard, 21 April 1944.
 The circles mark recent alterations.